wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 == Changelog ==

 = 1.8.3 =
-* New feature: You can now add a comma separated list of YT videos; every time you load the page one of them will be randomly chosen.
+* New feature: You can now add a comma separated list of YT videos; every time you load the page one of them will be randomly chosen (thanx to Giampaolo D'Amico).

 = 1.8.2 =
 * Bug fix: Updated to solve a problem with the "YTPEnd" event that was not firing anymore.